Crippen and Beck Family World War II Papers

-Correspondence, memoir, compiled documents, and paper weight made from defused artillery shell documenting the experiences of two members of Amy Rea's family in World War II.
-Crippen's materials include a memoir he wrote, originals and photocopies of documents charting his service in the U.S. Navy, and the paperweight he created from defused Japanese artillery shell detonators on Guadalcanal.
+Correspondence, memoir, compiled documents, photo album scrapbooks, and paper weight made from defused artillery shell documenting the experiences of two members of Amy Rea's family in World War II.
+Crippen's materials include a memoir he wrote, originals and photocopies of documents charting his service in the U.S. Navy, extensive photograph albums and the paperweight he created from defused Japanese artillery shell detonators on Guadalcanal.
+Crippen’s photos include his training in the United States and military service in Japan, Australia, and Alaska.
+The albums include snapshots (including images of Nagasaki after the atomic bombing), stock photos, and ephemera.
 Beck's materials include letters written to his family in Blackduck, Minnesota, primarily during stateside training, postcards of the camps where he was stationed, and communication informing his family of his death.

 Ernest Leo "Ernie" Crippen and Louis Wilbur Beck (called "Wilbur" by his family) were brothers-in-law who both served in the United States military during World War II.
 Both men were from northern Minnesota.
 Crippen served in the Navy in the Pacific theater, while Beck was an Army soldier killed in the European theater.